 One will have to demonstrate that he or she has received a major internationally recognized award, similar to a Nobel Prize or that he or she meets at least three of the following requirements:

 In addition to evaluating by a preponderance of the evidence whether the foreign national meets at least three of the above criteria, USCIS will also evaluate the quality of the evidence submitted as part of the final merits determination.
 USCIS will determine whether the foreign national has a sustained national or international acclaim and whether the alien’s “achievements have been recognized in the field of his or her expertise, indicating whether the alien is one of that small percentage who has risen to the very top of the field of endeavor.

-Because of the very complex nature of these cases, hiring an experienced immigration attorney is highly recommended.
+Because of the very complex nature of these cases, hiring an experienced EB1 Visa attorney is highly recommended.
 Our Board certified immigration attorneys Suzanne E. Vazquez and Maud Poudat have more than 30 years of combined experience in this specific area of law, and handle all types of immigration matters including EB-1 Visa applications.
+Our office is conveniently located in Orlando, in the heart of Central Florida.
 Call us today at 407.674.6968 or fill out the online form located on this page and we will cotact you shortly.